kalugvasy3/How-to-create-WPF-application-with-F-sharp-only-with-Dot-Net-Core-3.1/README.md

 ....

 #### Save and reload project.
 Mostly done.
-#### You can use this application like template or full working example for viewing any type of omage.
+#### You can use this application like template or full working example for viewing any type of image.

 ![](media/image4.png)